ashwin-M-D/DM-Gym/documentation/2_Available_Features_data_management.md

                    parameter_means=[], parameter_sd=[])
 ```

 The param_init() function returns error, error_code, parameter_means and parameter_sd.
-This is for debug processes.
+This is for the debugging processes.
 If there are no errors, the error code is 0 and error is an empty string.

 The parameters are explained below: